 Employment applications are available at all library desks or call us at 614-486-2954.
 Completed applications are kept on file for one year.

 - The Grandview Heights Public Library is seeking a friendly, hard-working individual for a Maintenance position.
 The position is responsible for the maintenance and safety of the library building and grounds; performs routine and preventative maintenance, minor repairs; and is a resource person for contractors.
 The ideal candidate will have knowledge of basic maintenance, troubleshooting, and problem diagnosis and repair tasks for electric, plumbing, safety and structural aspects of public facilities.
 Education: High School Diploma or GED.
 Position description, responsibilities, duties, and requirements.
-Application received by end of day Wednesday August 3, 2016, will receive first consideration.
+Submit a completed Employment Application (fillable PDF) with a resume and cover letter to email@example.com.
+Applications submitted by end of day Wednesday, August 3, 2016, will receive first consideration.

 LIBRARY LEVY FAQ 2016